 To learn more about the Vermont Mentoring Grants, please visit our Vermont Mentoring Grants page.

-The Quality Mentoring System (QMS) is designed to help adult-to-youth mentoring programs ensure that they are meeting best practices and receive recognition for doing so.
+The National Quality Mentoring System (NQMS) is designed to help youth-adult mentoring programs ensure that they are meeting best practices and receive recognition for doing so.

-MENTOR Vermont encourages all adult-youth mentoring programs in Vermont to participate in the QMS process.
-To begin the process, contact MENTOR Vermont at 802-658-1888 or [email protected].
+MENTOR Vermont encourages all adult-youth mentoring programs in Vermont to participate in the NQMS process.
+To begin the process, contact [email protected].

 - Cabot Mentoring

 - The Collaborative

 - The DREAM Program

 - The Mentor Connector